f5devcentral/f5-automation-labs/docs/class1/module4/lab3.rst

    .. note:: It is recommended to `validate your AS3 declaration`_ against the schema using Microsoft Visual Studio Code.

-   .. _validate an AS3 declaration: https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/validate.html
+   .. _validate your AS3 declaration: https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/validate.html

    ..
 NOTE:: Add a **","** at the end of the MyWebApp1 statement.
       If you want to "minimize" MyWebApp1 statement (like in the screenshot below), click on the tiny down arrow on the left of this line